Accessing our services

-Your personal information is stored in a electronic health record kept securely on our own server.
+Your personal information is stored in an electronic health record, kept securely on our own server.
 Only practice staff who require access to medical records have passwords enabling them to do so.
-We have confidentiality agreements in place for staff and contractors.
+We have confidentiality agreements in place for staff, students and contractors.

 Sharing of de-identified information

 We run computer programs that remove names and other identifiers from data so that information can no longer be linked to an individual patient.
 This is called de-identification.
 The remaining information is no longer considered personal information under Australian Privacy Principles.
 We participate in structured quality improvement initiatives in which we share de-identified information, enabling us to understand how our practice compares to national standards.

 We also provide de-identified data to Murray Primary Health Network, a Commonwealth government-funded agency responsible for improving our community’s access to high quality healthcare and The University of Melbourne research initiative called Data for Decision, combining de-identified information (data) from thousands of patients across Victoria, allowing researchers to learn more about the safety of medicines patterns of disease in community, and how medicines are prescribed.